-If you examine one of these arches, you'll see it consists of a series of bricks -- what engineers call voussoirs -- supported at the center by a keystone.
+If you examine one of these arches, you'll see it consists of a series of bricks — what engineers call voussoirs — supported at the center by a keystone.
 The keystone gives the arch its strength and stability.
 When it's in position, the arch can stand indefinitely.
 Remove it, and the whole structure collapses.

 In 1969, a zoologist named Robert T. Paine realized that certain species in an ecosystem function just like the keystone in a Roman arch, and he coined the term keystone species to describe them.
 Such a species plays an essential role in the structure, functioning or productivity of an ecosystem and, like its bridge counterpart, keeps the ecosystem from falling apart.

 It was, in fact, a particular species of sea star that led to Paine's development of the keystone concept.
-The sea star was Pisaster ochraceous, which lives in rocky intertidal communities in western North America and feeds on mussels.
+The sea star was Pisaster ochraceus, which lives in rocky intertidal communities in western North America and feeds on mussels.
 When Paine removed Pisaster from one area of Mukkaw Bay in Washington, he observed a dramatic decrease in species diversity.
 The mussel population, of course, exploded, but other species saw their numbers decline dramatically.

 Soon ecologists and conservation biologists around the world were on the hunt to identify others.
-Like Paine, they used removal experiments -- taking away a single species, recording the changes that occur and returning organisms to their habitats when the removal experiments concluded -- to find them.
-Throughout the next three decades, the list of keystone species grew to include a wide variety of organisms, including sea otters, parasitic wasps, elephants, tiger sharks, as well as bats and birds that assist with pollination.
+Like Paine, they used removal experiments — taking away a single species, recording the changes that occur and returning organisms to their habitats when the removal experiments concluded — to find them.
+Throughout the next three decades, the list of keystone species grew to include a wide variety of organisms, including sea otters, parasitic wasps, elephants and tiger sharks, as well as bats and birds that assist with pollination.

 Did the dodo bird make the cut, too?

 The sea otter is a perfect example.
 As a keystone predator in the North Pacific, otters feed on sea urchins, which in turn feed on kelp.
 When sea otters thrive in their range, kelp forests remain thick and healthy.
-But in the last 20 years, killer whales have begun to include otters in their diets as the whales' normal prey has declined.
+But over the last 30 years, killer whales have begun to include otters in their diets, as the whales' normal prey has declined.
 This has caused sea otter populations to plummet and sea urchin populations to increase rapidly.
 In these areas, kelp is almost nonexistent.

 Another case of a keystone species going extinct may have occurred on the island of Mauritius in the Indian Ocean.
 The species was the dodo, a large flightless bird that thrived until Dutch explorers discovered the island in the late 1590s.
 Then the dodo population began to fall sharply as settlers cut down forests and introduced rats and pigs, which raided the bird's nests for their eggs.
 In less than 100 years, the dodo was gone, left to languish in history books as a dumb animal unable to adapt.